 WordPress (WP or WordPress.org) is a free and open-source content management system (CMS) that works with a MySQL or MariaDB database and supports HTTPS.
 It is written in the hypertext preprocessor language.
 A plugin architecture and a template system, known as “Themes” in WordPress, are features.

-WordPress was first developed as a blog publication platform, but it has now expanded to include a variety of other web content kinds, such as more conventional mailing lists and Internet forums, media galleries, membership websites, learning management systems (LMS), and online shops.
-As of October 2021, 42.8% of the top 10 million websites used WordPress, one of the most widely used content management system options.
+WordPress was first developed as a blog publication platform, but it has now expanded to include a variety of other web content types, such as more conventional mailing lists and Internet forums, media galleries, membership websites, learning management systems (LMS), and online shops.
+As of October 2021, 42.8% of the top 10 million websites used WordPress, making it one of the most widely used content management system options.

 Reasons for Dropping Support

-WordPress no longer tests new features for deprecated browsers, thus there is no guarantee that they will perform as intended.
+WordPress no longer tests new features for deprecated browsers; thus, there is no guarantee that they will perform as intended.

 High Maintenance for Developers